storacha/piri/docs/production/getting-started.md

-# Getting Started with Piri
+# Getting Started with Piri in Forge Production

-This guide shows you how to set up a Piri node on the **Forge Staging Network**.
+This guide shows you how to set up a Piri node on the **Forge Production Network**.
 Follow each step in order for the best results.

-**To setup Piri on the Forge Production Network, see the [getting started guide for Forge Production](./production/getting-started.md).**

 ## Overview